 Use the following rules when specifying the domains that you want to enable Bridge access to.
-This allows Bridge, on behalf of Tableau Online, to access the data on your private network to perform data freshness tasks.
-A domain enables Bridge to connect to both databases and file data (coming in version 2021.4.1) hosted in that domain.
+This allows Bridge, on behalf of Tableau Cloud, to access the data on your private network to perform data freshness tasks.
+A domain enables Bridge to connect to both databases and file data hosted in that domain.

-- Domains are not verified when data sources or virtual connections are at publishing time or when refresh schedules are configured.
+- Domains are not verified when added to the allowlist, when data sources or virtual connections are published or when refresh schedules are configured.